 I come to sudden, anything-but-graceful stop when I bail out crashing to the side.
-All dignity lost.
-Limbs still intact.
+All dignity lost but limbs still intact.

 I repeat the process; knees over toes, hips over knees, look to where you’re going.
 Gradually things start to ‘click’.

-Day two I opt for another two-hour lesson.
-It seems a little excessive to be back on the magic carpet with pint-size grommets, but it is here the lessons from the previous day start to take shape.
+I opt for another two-hour lesson.
+It may seem a little excessive to be back on the magic carpet with pint-size grommets, but it is here that the lessons from the previous day start to take shape.